MichaelLedger/MLDataset/SPAQ/Readme.txt

 Fix archive (-FF) - salvage what can
-	zip warning: Missing end (EOCDR) signature - either this archive is not readable or the end is damaged Is this a single-disk archive?  (y/n): y
+	zip warning: Missing end (EOCDR) signature - either this archive is not readable or the end is damaged Is this a single-disk archive?  (y/n): n
 ```

 step2: unzip SPAQ_x.zip